Course syllabus: GEOL 3700 - Plate Tectonics - Fall 2018

 Suggestion of how to use web site: In the lecture notes questions are often posed.
 These questions are linked to answers.
 You will learn much more if you first try to answer them on your own, and then go to the supplied answers.
 Since much of science is the art of answering questions, this will give you practice in doing so.

 There is no text.
-This web site and the associated links, plus some readings that can be found at Blackboard, will serve as the learning materials for this course.
+This web site and the associated links, plus some readings or other learning materials that can be found at Canvas, will serve as the learning materials for this course.

 If you have any questions please do not hesitate to contact me: 554 2662, or firstname.lastname@example.org.
 Thanks.